 Recovery from opioid use disorder is a life-long process, but we know surprisingly little about how best to support people in such long-term recovery.
 The process of recovery is not the same for everyone, but there may be patterns that can help us understand what factors help people succeed on distinct paths to recovery.

-Led by Melissa Cyders, associate professor at the School of Science at IUPUI, a team of researchers including Cyders; Wei Wu, associate professor of psychology at the School of Science at IUPUI; Melissa Fry, director of the applied research and education center at IU South Bend and Kevin Ladd, professor of psychology at IU Southeast, is working on a project for IU's Responding to the Addictions Crisis Grand Challenge that will search for these patterns.
+Led by Melissa Cyders, associate professor at the School of Science at IUPUI, a team of researchers including Cyders; Wei Wu, associate professor of psychology at the School of Science at IUPUI; Melissa Fry, director of the applied research and education center at IU Southeast and Kevin Ladd, professor of psychology at IU South Bend, is working on a project for IU's Responding to the Addictions Crisis Grand Challenge that will search for these patterns.
 The goal is to document different pathways in long-term opioid use disorder recovery and to develop best practices to support these varied paths to wellness.

 Although some previous studies have examined long-term recovery from heroin, an illegal opioid, the relatively recent rise of prescription opioid use has created an addiction epidemic whose recovery patterns are not well understood.

 Recently, medication assisted treatment, including medications such as methadone, buprenorphine and naltrexone, has shown remarkable promise in reducing relapse and overdose risk, although much of the research is based on relatively short follow-up periods.
 Despite its effectiveness, medication assisted treatment is sometimes viewed as “replacing one drug for another,” leading to stigma (negative perception of individuals associated with a particular attribute) and other barriers to treatment, recovery, and support.